cookiecutter/cookiecutter-django/docs/deployment-on-heroku.rst

     heroku config:set DJANGO_MAILGUN_API_KEY=YOUR_MAILGUN_API_KEY
     heroku config:set MAILGUN_SENDER_DOMAIN=YOUR_MAILGUN_SENDER_DOMAIN

-    # required if using sentry
+    # This is to be set only if you're using Sentry:
     heroku config:set DJANGO_SENTRY_DSN=YOUR_SENTRY_DSN

     heroku config:set PYTHONHASHSEED=random